wushouhe/cosmos-sdk/docs/spec/staking/spec-technical.md

 }
 ```

-TODO: Explain what is StartSlashRation.
+TODO: Explain what is StartSlashRatio.

 ### QueueElemReDelegate